rjrivero/Dockerfiles/haproxy-confd/README.md

 The haproxy server is configured by default to enable the statistics page.
 The following environment variables customize the behaviour oif the stats service:

-  - STATS_USER: Username to restrict access to the stats service.
-  - STATS_PASSWORD: Password for the stats user
   - STATS_PORT: Port number for the stats service (by default, 5000).

 Configuring services